farhadkpx/DEND-Data-Engneering-Nano-Degree-/Cloud_Data_Warehouse/Project_Cloud_Data_Warehouse/README.md

 > ## `Project Template Files:`
 Project template includes five files to work with this project available on project workspace.
 All these files are posted in my github repository with this [[`github link`](https://github.com/farhadkpx/DEND-Data-Engneering-Nano-Degree-/tree/main/Cloud_Data_Warehouse/Project_Cloud_Data_Warehouse)]

 `1.` `dwh.cfg` file contains all the necessary AWS credentials and database sourcing information.
-Due to `security-related-issues` some of the details will not be added into the github repository.
+Due to `security-related-issues` some of the details will not be added into the github repository.[[`dwh.cfg file link`] (https://github.com/farhadkpx/DEND-Data-Engneering-Nano-Degree-/blob/main/Cloud_Data_Warehouse/Project_Cloud_Data_Warehouse/dwh.cfg.txt)]

 `2.` `sql_queries.py` define and design schemas for your staging, fact and dimension tables for this project.[file-link on github]